 Single headed equality body (led by director or ombudsman/commissioner)

-The Protector shall be appointed for a term of six years and may be removed from office in cases provided for by law.
+The Protector shall be appointed in accordance with the Constitution for a term of six years and may be removed from office in cases provided for by law.
 The Protector shall have one or more Deputies, and decision about the number of Deputies shall be brought by the Parliament of Montenegro, on recommendation of the Protector.
+The Deputy shall be appointed for a period of six years and may be re-appointed.
+The Protector, his/her Deputy, Chief Advisor to the Protector and Advisor to the Protector cannot be held responsible for the opinion or recommendation he/she provided in performing the function,

 Pursuant to the Constitution of Montenegro (“Official Gazette of Montenegro”, No. 01/07) and the Law of the Protector of human rights and freedoms, the President of Montenegro shall propose to the Parliament the Protector of human rights and freedoms, and shall consult with civil sector, associations of state prosecutors, bar associations, non-governmental organizations with principal activity of the protection of human rights and freedoms, which have responded to the public call for consultation and to obtain the opinion of academia three law schools, one of which has a Centre for Human Rights.
 For the Protector may be appointed a person who is citizen of Montenegro, possessing university degree and at least 15 years of working experience with high personal and professional authority, with at least seven years of experience in the field of human rights and freedoms.
 For the Deputy may be appointed a person who is a citizen of Montenegro, possessing university degree and at least 10 years of working experience with high personal and professional authority, with at least five years of experience in the field of human rights and freedoms.
 Deputy Protector shall be appointed by the Parliament upon a proposal of the Protector.